 The use of, and access to data available via GFBio is free of charge.

 - For small scale projects, we charge a fixed percentage of 3% of the total budget of the project.
 These costs are eligible for funding by the DFG and most probably also by other funders, just give it a try (more information on costs that can be funded by the DFG can be found here).

 - For larger projects costs need to be negotiated with GFBio on an individual basis.
 They usually vary from 3% to 5% of the total budget of the project.
 Depending on the complexity and volume of data up to 10% might be possible.
 Please contact us for more information.

 - There are no hidden or subsequent costs for data that are already archived.

-- In any case we ask you to apply for money for research data management in the course of your research proposal and to name GFBio as partner if you intend to archive your data through GFBio.
+- In any case, we ask you to apply for money for research data management in the course of your research proposal and to name GFBio as a partner if you intend to archive your data through GFBio.
 If you have questions about the exact wording or need an offer please contact us.